-Whereas, another Division Bench of this court, in the case of Maharashtra Power Development Corporation Ltd. vs. Dabhol Power Co. and ors.
-[AIR 2004 Bombay 38] held that the Company Court exercising jurisdiction under Section 10F of the Companies Act, 1956 does not sit in appeal from original decree and order and, therefore, the order passed in an appeal filed under Section 10F by the Single Judge is not a judgment and decree within the meaning of the Civil Procedure Code.
+Court exercising jurisdiction under Section 10F of the Companies Act, 1956 does not sit in appeal from original decree and order and, therefore, the Order passed in an appeal filed under Section 10F by the Single Judge is not a Judgment and decree within the meaning of the Civil Procedure Code.
 Consequently, the Letters Patent Appeal was held to be maintainable.
-However, the said decision has been overruled by the Supreme Court in the case of Kamal Kumar Datta (Supra).
+However, the said decision has been overruled by the Supreme Court in the case of Kamal Kumar Datta (supra).

-.
-In para 21, 22 and 23 of its decision in Kamal Kumar Datta's case, the Supreme Court observed as under:-
+In para 21, 22 and 23 of its decision in Kamal Kumar Datta's case, the Supreme Court observed as under:

-21. But after the amendment the power which was being exercised under Sections 397 and 398 of the Act by the learned Single Judge of the High Court is being exercise by CLB under Section 10-E of the Act.
-Appeal against the order passed by CLB, lies to the High Court under Section 10F of the Act.

-Therefore, the position which was obtaining prior to the amendment in 1991 was that from any order passed by the Single Judge exercising the power under Sections 397 and 398 of the Act, the appeal used to lie before the Division Bench of the High Court.
-But after the amendment the power has been given to CLB and appeal has been provided under Section 10-F of the Act.
-Thus, Part I-A was inserted by the amendment with effect from 1-1-1964.
-But the constitution of the Company Law Board and the power to decide application under Section 397 and 398 of the Act was given to CLB with effect from 31-5-1991 and appeal was provided under Section 10-F of the Act, it becomes clear that it is a complete code that applications under Sections 397 and 398 of the Act, it becomes clear that it is a complete code that applications under Sections 397 and 398 of the Act shall be dealt with by CLB and the order of CLB is appealable under Section 10-F of the Act before the High Court.

-No further appeal has been provided against the order of the learned Single Judge.
-Mr. Nariman, learned Senior Counsel for the respondents submitted that an appeal is a vested right and, therefore, under clause 15 of the Letters Patent of the Calcutta High Court, the appellants have a statutory right to prefer appeal irrespective of the fact that no appeal has been provided against the order of the learned Single Judge under the Act.
-In this connection, learned counsel invited our attention to a decision of this Court in Garikapatti Veeraya v.
-N.Subbiah Choudhry and in that it has been pointed out that the appeal is vested right.
+21. But after the amendment, the power which was being exercised under Sections 397 and 398 of the Act by the learned Single Judge of the High Court is being exercised by CLB under Section 10E of the Act.
+Appeal against the Order passed by CLB, lies to the High Court under Section 10F of the Act.
+Therefore, the position which was obtaining prior to the amendment in 1991 was that from any Order passed by the Single Judge exercising the power under Sections 397 and 398 of the Act, the appeal used to lie before the Division Bench of the High Court.
+But after the amendment, the power has been given to CLB and appeal has been provided under Section 10F of the Act.
+Thus, Part I-A was inserted by the amendment with effect from 1st January, 1964.
+But the constitution of the Company Law Board and the power to decide application under Section 397 and 398 of the Act was given to CLB with effect from 31st May, 1991 and appeal was provided under Section 10F of the Act with effect from 31st May, 1991.
+Therefore, on reading of Sections 10E, 10F, 397 and 398 of the Act, it becomes clear that it is a complete code that applications under Sections 397 and 398 of the Act shall be dealt with by CLB and the Order of CLB is appealable under Section 10F of the Act before the High Court.
+No further appeal has been provided against the Order of the learned Single Judge.
+Mr. Nariman, learned Senior Counsel for the Respondents submitted that an appeal is a vested right and, therefore, under Clause 15 of the Letters Patent of the Calcutta High Court, the Appellants have a statutory right to prefer appeal irrespective of the fact that no appeal has been provided against the Order of the learned Single Judge under the Act.
+In this connection, learned Counsel invited our attention to a decision of this Court in Garikapatti Veeraya v.
+N. Subbiah Choudhry and in that it has been pointed out that the appeal is vested right.
 The majority took the view that the appeal is a vested right.
-It was held as follows: (SCR p.488) "...that the contention of the applicant was well founded, that he had a vested right of appeal to the Federal Court on and from the date of the suit and the application for special leave should be allowed.
+It was held as follows: (SCR p.
+488)